nodejs/node/doc/api/quic.md

 * Type: {BigInt}

-A `BitInt` representing the length of time this `QuicSocket` has been active,
+A `BigInt` representing the length of time this `QuicSocket` has been active,

 #### quicsocket.endpoints
 <!-- YAML